zjlin1212/kicksystems/process.md

 注意, fork是COW(copy on write)的.

 ###Reaping Child Processes

+Generally speaking, when a process becomes orphan (that is, its parent dies) it is adopted by init.

 A terminated process that has not yet been reaped is called a zombie.

 If the parent process terminates without reaping its zombie children, the kernel arranges for the init process to reap them.
 The init process has a PID of 1 and is created by the kernel during system initialization.